-This blog post is the full photo tutorial to accompany the Katie Cat sewing pattern available from my Etsy shop.
-Click here to go to my Etsy shop…
+This blog post is the full photo tutorial to accompany the Katie Cat sewing pattern.
+To see and buy the pattern CLICK HERE

 Info before you start

 Pin your pattern pieces onto your interfacing and cut out, and then iron your interfacing onto your fabric and cut the fabric out.
 The interfacing will stop your fabric stretching when you stuff your elephant.

 Or, if you intend to make this pattern more than once it will save you time in the long run to glue your pattern pieces on to thin cardboard to create templates.
 Then use your templates to draw round onto your interfacing.
 Then iron your interfacing onto your fabric and cut the 2 layers out together.

 When you cut out the legs cut 2, 1 reversed with the arch shaped hole cut out, then cut 2, 1 reversed without the hole.

 All seam allowances are 5mm, unless stated otherwise.
 Ensure you start and finish every line of stitches with a few reverse stitches to secure.
 Where the instructions say snip the curve, or cut the excess fabric from the seam allowance be very careful not to snip through your line of sewing stitches.

 There is a 5cm scale on the page with the body piece, to check your pattern has printed out the correct size.

 Fabric: you will need 1/2m of fabric, with a small amount of contrast fabric for the inner ears and any other areas you want to highlight.
 If you are using fake fur allow a meter to ensure there is sufficient to have the pile laying in the right direction.

 1/2m of iron on medium weight woven cotton interfacing